AMRC engineers Joe Thickett and Emma Parkin show off their micromachined portraits of the queen. (Photo credits: Starrag.)

 They used Sandvik micro end mills to achieve the basic shape of the design before switching to tiny ballnose cutters.
 The smallest was only 0.2-mm diameter for the detailed contouring.

-The Bumotec machining center with 65-mm bar capacity, bar feed system and high-pressure (3-hp) coolant can achieve highly accurate (to +/- 2.5 microns) machining solutions within its X, Y and Z axes ranging from 410 mm, 200 mm and 400 mm, respectively, courtesy of linear drives and high-level thermal stability.
+The Bumotec machining center with 65-mm bar capacity, bar feed system and high-pressure (3-hp) coolant can achieve highly accurate (to +/- 2.5 microns) machining solutions within its X, Y and Z axes, ranging from 410 mm, 200 mm and 400 mm, respectively, courtesy of linear drives and high-level thermal stability.

 The machine’s main spindle is complemented by a subspindle that can turn in both horizontal and vertical planes, for multitasking processes.
-Tool magazine options extend to up to 90 pockets on a machine that has rapid traverse rates of 50 m/min and a 30,000- (or 40,000-) rpm spindle speed that also contribute to its fast cycle times.
+Tool magazine options extend to up to 90 pockets on a machine that has rapid traverse rates of 50 m/min and a 30,000- (or 40,000-) rpm spindle speed that also contributes to its fast cycle times.

 Complementary to the machine capabilities, Parkin drew on the expertise within the AMRC to create the micromachined portraits.

 “To get a picture of the queen’s face, we scanned a real coin using a 3D microscope that’s normally reserved for detecting surface roughness.
 It took a series of pictures that were layered up to create a 3D image.
-Then that image was turned into a STL file format, which was then uploaded into Siemens NX 12 CAD for the generation of the machining program.”
+Then that image was turned into an STL file format, which was then uploaded into Siemens NX 12 CAD for the generation of the machining program.”

 She adds, “We started cutting at 4-mm depths to remove the bulk material, then went down in size, and when we got to the finishing operations, we were doing micron ‘step overs’.”